Prostitution in the United Kingdom: Medieval period

-Many of London's Medieval brothels were located in the part of Southwark which fell under the jurisdiction of Winchester Palace, the residence of the Bishops of Winchester.
-In 1161 a parliament of Henry II introduced regulations allowing the Bishops to license brothels and prostitutes in the area, which became known as the Liberty of the Clink.
+Many of London's medieval brothels were in the part of Southwark that was under the jurisdiction of Winchester Palace, the residence of the Bishop of Winchester.
+In 1161 a parliament of Henry II introduced regulations allowing the Bishop to license brothels and prostitutes in the area, which became known as the Liberty of the Clink.
 As a result, brothels multiplied in the Bankside part of the Liberty.
 They were popularly known as "stew-houses" as many were also steam-filled bath houses.
-The bishop was their landlord, and they were often shut down when parliament was in session for the sake of appearance.
+The bishop was their landlord, and they were often shut down when Parliament was in session for the sake of appearance.
 Records of court proceedings indicate that priests, monks and friars were among their clients.
 The brothels had to allow weekly searches by constables or bailiffs, and could not charge prostitutes more than 14 pence per week for a room.
 Opening was not permitted on holidays, and forced prostitution was prohibited.
 Prostitutes were not allowed to live at the brothels or to be married, and they were required to spend a full night with their clients.
-These were the earliest laws in medieval Europe to regulate prostitution, rather than suppressing it, and they provided a significant income for the Bishops.
+These were the earliest laws in medieval Europe to regulate prostitution, rather than suppressing it, and they provided a significant income for the Bishop.
 It is thought that the prostitutes, known as Winchester Geese, may have been buried in unconsecrated land at the Cross Bones burial ground.

 A series of regulations followed aimed at restricting London's prostitution to Southwark and narrowing its appeal.
 In the City of London in 1277, prostitutes who worked in brothels were prohibited from living within the city walls.
 Nevertheless, there are indications that prostitution took place in the City in areas such as Farringdon Without, a frequent haunt of "common women", and also in the neighbourhood between Cheapside and the church of St Pancras, Soper Lane, a notorious district of sexual vice including one street called Gropecunt Lane.
 In 1310 Edward II ordered the abolition of London's brothels.

-Most other towns and cities in Medieval England had brothels, and in some places the brothels were official and publicly owned.
+Most other towns and cities in medieval England had brothels, and in some places the brothels were official and publicly owned.
 Prostitutes were generally only allowed to ply their trade on specified streets or in designated areas.
 Sumptuary laws were often passed requiring prostitutes to dress differently from other women who were considered "respectable".
 Laws varied from town to town, and prostitution in a particular locale was either regulated, allowed de facto if not de jure, or outlawed.
 The regulation of prostitution in England lasted until 1546, when a fear that brothels were contributing to the spread of syphilis resulted in Henry VIII issuing a royal proclamation.
 This outlawed all of the brothels in England and ended "toleration" for prostitutes, who were referred to as "dissolute and miserable persons".